 Kohn Shnier Architects design The Claude Watson School for the Arts in Toronto

 While facilitating a conventional Toronto District School Board curriculum for students from grades 4 to 8, the Claude Watson School for the Arts provides specialized training in both Fine Arts and the Performing Arts.
-Students who attend this school come from all corners of the city of Toronto and must audition to gain acceptance to the programme.
+Students who attend this school come from all corners of the city of Toronto.
 The school is a symbol of the highest aspirations of applied cultural and primary education.

 The building is sited along a secondary road but adjacent to high density, high-rise residential buildings — a hybrid condition that is simultaneously urban and suburban.
 In response, the project creates a simple and clear form with a strong street presence while providing an image of performance and accessibility.

 The 50,000 square foot programme includes staff and technical facilities, conventional class rooms, music rooms, drama rooms, art rooms, a small gymnasium and multi purpose room.
 Varying sizes in space were required, achieved by shifting the corridor laterally between floor levels.